bootstrap-vue/bootstrap-vue/docs/markdown/reference/color-variants/README.md

 # Color variants and CSS class mapping

 > Below are the variants available when using the default Bootstrap V4 CSS.
-When using Bootstrap-Vue
+When using BootstrapVue
 > components, the variants are referred to by their variant name, rather than by the underlying CSS
 > classname